loz-hurst/cpp-finance-materials-new/lesson-14/index.md

+---
-# Lesson 14 - Dynamic Polymorphism
+title: Lesson 14 - Dynamic Polymorphism
+---

+# {{ page.title }}
+{: .no_toc}

+- TOC
+{:toc}

 ## Recap

-Last lesson we looked at inheritence, how that works in C++ and creating derived a base Option class, as well as derived classes for European Call and Put options.
+Last lesson we looked at inheritance, how that works in C++ and creating derived a base Option class, as well as derived classes for European Call and Put options.

-This week we will look at using inheritence for an important, and powerful, aspect of Object-Orientated Programming - "Dynamic Polymorphism" - as well as how casting works in contemporary C++.
+This week we will look at using inheritance for an important, and powerful, aspect of Object-Orientated Programming - "Dynamic Polymorphism" - as well as how casting works in contemporary C++.

 First, however, we will look at "Forward Declarations".

-## Foward Declarations
+## Forward Declarations

 So far, when we needed to reference a class (e.g. in a function declaration that has it as an argument) we `#include` the full header.
-When we "mention" (e.g. a pointer, which we will cover later in the course, or by-reference argument) an object we can get away with just saying "this thing exists and is a class".
+When we "mention" (e.g. by-reference argument) an object we can get away with just saying "this thing exists and is a class".

-This is because a pointer or reference uses the same amount of memory regardless of the size of the thing it points to.
+This is because a reference uses the same amount of memory regardless of the size of the thing it points to.
 This is all the compiler cares about when building individual files.
-{: .callout .technical }
+{: .callout .technical}

 To create a forward declaration, we just declare the class as being of type Class but no body: